 Families receiving Temporary Assistance to Needy Families (TANF) benefits are considered priority one clients.
-Clients receiving TANF and obtaining a New Mexico Works referral are deemed eligible for child care assistance without requiring income eligibility guidelines.
-New Mexico Works will determine if families are in need of a TANF approved activity to include, but not limited to, a job search up to 90 days.
+Clients are deemed eligible for child care assistance without requiring income eligibility guidelines if receiving TANF and have obtained a referral from a HSD contractor.
+The HSD contractor will determine if families are in need of a TANF approved activity to include, but not limited to job search.